French-Speaking Countries in the World

 6. French in other parts of the world

-Some people also speak Indian French in former colonies of Mahe, Pondicherry, Yanam, Karaikal, and Chandernagore in South India.
+Some people also speak Indian French in the former colonies of Mahe, Pondicherry, Yanam, Karaikal, and Chandernagore in South India.

 Final Words on French-Speaking Nations